aflin/rampart/docs/source/rampart-server.rst

 Return Value
     A :green:`Number` - the end position of the server buffer.

-req.setpos()
+req.rewind()
 """"""""""""

-Set the current end position in the server buffer.
+Rewind the current end position of the server buffer.

 Usage: